 THE PROS WEAR THEM

-Give Dr. Jessica T. Emery a call at Sugar Fix Dental Loft to discuss the importance of wearing mouthguards while playing hockey, basketball and essentially any other sport (not that necessary in gymnastics).
-With three little tykes of her own, Dr. Emery has plenty of experience teaching children how to care for and protect their teeth.
-If anyone can convince a child to wear a mouthguard, it’s Dr. Emery.
+Give Sugar Fix Dental Loft a call to discuss the importance of wearing mouthguards while playing hockey, basketball, and essentially any other sport (not that necessary in gymnastics).